EU Exit: Check how to move goods through ports that use the Goods Vehicle Movement Service

 Register for the Goods Vehicle Movement Service if you’re a haulier.

-You must follow instructions about whether you need to get your goods checked by customs on arrival or if you are able to continue your journey.
-If a check is required, you will receive a message advising this and you will need to report to Border Force.
+You must follow instructions about whether you need to get your goods checked by customs on arrival or if you’re able to continue your journey.

 If you’re a carrier